arvindprabhu02/Travel-demand-Revenue-forecasting/README.md

-# Travel-demand-Revenue-forecasting
-Project Overview
+**Travel Platform Demand, Revenue & Capacity Forecasting** **Project Overview**

-This project analyzes real hotel booking data to forecast travel demand and revenue for a platform business and translate forecasts into capacity, cost, and margin insights for planning and budgeting decisions.
+This project analyzes real hotel booking data to forecast travel demand and revenue for a platform-style business and translate forecasts into capacity utilization, cost, and margin insights.
+The objective is to demonstrate how forecasting can be used not just for prediction, but for planning, budgeting, and decision-making in travel and platform services.

-Business Objective
+**Business Objective**

 To build a forecasting-driven decision framework that helps a travel platform:

-Anticipate seasonal demand

-Align pricing and capacity

-Evaluate revenue and margin sensitivity under uncertainty

-Dataset

-The analysis uses real, anonymized hotel booking data released for academic research, containing multi-year booking records from a city hotel and a resort hotel in Portugal.
-The dataset captures booking demand, pricing (ADR), cancellations, stay duration, and customer origin, making it suitable for demand and revenue forecasting in a travel platform context.

-Demand analyzed at a weekly level, segmented by City vs Resort hotels.

-Methodology

-Exploratory Analysis

-Seasonality, volatility, cancellations, and pricing behavior

-Demand Forecasting

-Weekly net bookings using seasonal time-series models

-Revenue Modeling

-Demand × ADR scenarios

-Capacity & Margin Analysis

-Utilization, break-even, and profitability

-Scenario Testing

-Base, peak demand, and demand shock cases

-Finance Translation Layer

-Operational analytics are performed in dataset currency units.
-An additional finance layer translates results into INR using conservative assumptions to illustrate budgeting, cost, and margin implications.

-Key Outputs

-Weekly demand and revenue forecasts

-Capacity utilization insights

-Margin and break-even analysis

-Executive-ready dashboard with operational vs finance views

-Tools Used

-Python (pandas, statsmodels)

-SQL-style aggregation

-Tableau

-Excel-style financial modeling

-Key Takeaway

-Forecasting is valuable only when it enables decisions.
-This project demonstrates how analytics can be translated into finance and operational actions for platform businesses.
+1) Anticipate seasonal and volatile booking demand
+2) Align pricing and capacity with expected demand
+3) Translate operational forecasts into finance-ready insights such as revenue, margins, and break-even analysis
+4) Evaluate business outcomes under multiple demand scenarios

+**Dataset Description**

+The analysis uses a real, anonymized hotel booking dataset for studies in revenue management and demand forecasting.

+Data Source: Real booking records from two hotels in Portugal:
+One City Hotel
+One Resort Hotel

+**Data Characteristics**

+Booking-level transactional data
+Multi-year time span suitable for time-series analysis Captures real-world travel dynamics such as:
+Seasonality
+Cancellations
+Pricing variation
+International demand mix

+**Key Variables Used**

+Arrival dates and stay duration (weekday and weekend nights) Average Daily Rate (ADR)
+Booking cancellation status
+Lead time
+Hotel type (City vs Resort)
+Customer country of origin

+The country variable represents the origin country of the traveler, reflecting inbound international demand rather than hotel location.
+Country information is used for diagnostic analysis only, not for forecasting.

+**Analytical Scope**

+Unit of Analysis: Weekly aggregation
+Segmented by hotel type: City Hotel, Resort Hotel

+**Core Metrics**

+1)Gross bookings and net (non-cancelled) bookings 2)Room nights
+3)Revenue proxy derived from ADR and room nights 4)Capacity utilization (based on clearly stated assumptions)

+**Methodology**

+**1. Exploratory Data Analysis**

+i) Seasonality and trend analysis of bookings ii) Cancellation behavior and demand volatility iii) Pricing (ADR) behavior across peak and off-peak periods iv) Diagnostic analysis of customer origin mix and lead times

+**2. Demand Forecasting**

+i) Weekly demand forecasting using seasonal time-series models ii) Separate forecasts for City and Resort hotels iii) Emphasis on interpretability and stability rather than model complexity

+**3. Revenue Modeling**

+i) Revenue derived from forecasted demand and ADR scenarios ii) Volume vs price sensitivity analysis

+**4. Capacity, Cost, and Margin Analysis**

+i) Capacity utilization analysis using transparent assumptions ii) Variable and fixed cost modeling iii) Contribution margin and break-even analysis

+**5. Scenario Analysis**

+Three business scenarios are evaluated:
+i) Base case forecast
+ii) Peak demand scenario
+iii) Demand shock scenario

+Each scenario is traced through revenue, utilization, and margin impact.

+**Finance Translation Layer**

+Operational analytics are performed in dataset currency units to preserve methodological integrity.
+A separate finance translation layer converts results into INR using conservative, clearly documented assumptions to illustrate:

+**Budgeting implications**

+1) Cost structures
+2) Margin sensitivity
+3) Break-even thresholds

+Operational analytics and finance assumptions are intentionally kept separate.

+**Dashboard Design**

+An executive-style dashboard is designed with two distinct views:

+1) Operational View:
+Demand, revenue trends, and utilization in dataset currency

+2) Finance View (INR):
+Revenue, costs, margins, and scenario impact based on assumptions

+This separation mirrors how operational and finance teams consume analytics in real organizations.

+**Tools and Technologies**

+Python (pandas, numpy, statsmodels)
+SQL-style aggregation logic
+Tableau for executive dashboards
+Spreadsheet-style financial modeling concepts

+**Key Takeaway**

+Forecasting creates value only when it informs decisions.
+This project demonstrates how demand forecasting can be translated into actionable financial and operational insights for a travel platform operating under seasonality and uncertainty.